-I started out by frosting a 6″ cake with buttercream frosting (tinted Americolor Sky Blue).
-Then…the fun part…
+I started out by frosting a six inch cake with Classic Vanilla Buttercream Frosting (tinted Americolor Sky Blue).
+Then...the fun part...

 For your template, you can draw your own bicycle, print one off of clip art online, or Click HERE to use mine.
 You'll want to tape your template to a cake board or cookie sheet, and then tape a piece of waxed paper or parchment on top of it.

 Next, melt your candy coating & put into your piping bags.

 Here I am, tracing my bicycle.
 I'm using a Wilton 4 tip.
 (If you'd rather skip the piping tips altogether, you can just snip the ends of your piping bags.
 The tips ensure a nice round opening, the only drawback is cleaning out the chocolate later ;0)

 After outlining the bicycle once, I went over it once again.
 This is optional, but the thicker your chocolate decoration, the more sturdy it will be.

 I used silver dragees in the center of each wheel.
 You can see that my bicycle is not perfect...but still very lovable ;0) -- I did mine all in one sitting, but if you'd rather chill the cookie sheet/bicycle in the freezer for a few minutes in between color changes, that works very well too.

 Once your piping is finished, place in the freezer for a few minutes or just until firm.
 (It would firm up at room temperature too, but it would take longer & would be more fragile when placing on the cake.

 Once the bicycle is nice and firm, run your hand gently beneath the waxed paper to release it.